Cayden2606/Cayden2606.github.io/content/projects/PCB/index.md

 - **Layer Optimization**: Inner layers dedicated to power and ground helped minimize noise and improve efficiency.

 ## Conclusion
-This project demonstrates my expertise in PCB design using Eagle Autodesk.
+This project demonstrates my expertise in PCB design using Autodesk Eagle.
 By combining technical precision with a clean layout, I achieved a functional and professional 4-layer PCB.
 The board is ready for testing and further integration into larger systems.

 ---